 - (2) Mr. Brooks is our President and Chief Executive Officer and serves on the Board of Directors. - (3) Consists of 1,351 shares held by Ms. Morris and 57,870 shares issuable upon exercise of outstanding options exercisable within 60 days of July 30, 2005.
 Subsequent to July 30, 2005, Ms. Morris exercised options to acquire 55,136 of these shares and pledged those shares as collateral for a loan.
 Ms. Morris is our Chief Financial Officer. - (4) Consists of shares issuable upon exercise of outstanding options exercisable within 60 days of July 30, 2005.
 Ms. Kilbourne is our General Merchandising Manager. - (5) Consists of 6,000 shares held by Mr. Barnum and shares held by Brentwood-Zumiez Investors, LLC, an entity controlled by the Brentwood Affiliates.
-William M. Barnum, Jr., one of our directors, is a managing member of Brentwood Private Equity III, LLC. - The membership interests of Brentwood-Zumiez Investors, LLC are held by Brentwood Associates Private Equity III, L.P., Brentwood Associates Private Equity III.A, L.P., and BAPE III Executive Fund, L.P. (collectively, "Brentwood Funds").
+William M. Barnum, Jr., one of our directors, is a managing member of Brentwood Private Equity III, LLC. - (6) The membership interests of Brentwood-Zumiez Investors, LLC are held by Brentwood Associates Private Equity III, L.P., Brentwood Associates Private Equity III-A, L.P., and BAPE III Executive Fund, L.P. (collectively, "Brentwood Funds").
 Brentwood Private Equity III, LLC is the general partner of each of the Brentwood Funds.
 Mr. Barnum, one of our directors, is a managing member of Brentwood Private Equity III, LLC, and thus has voting power, investment power and dispositive power over shares held by Brentwood-Zumiez Investors, LLC.
 Mr. Barnum disclaims beneficial ownership of the shares held or controlled by Brentwood-Zumiez Investors, LLC except to the extent of his pecuniary interest therein.
 The address for Brentwood-Zumiez Investors, LLC is 11150 Santa Monica Blvd., Suite 1200, Los Angeles, CA 90025. - (7) Assumes that the underwriters' over-allotment option is not exercised.
-Pursuant to the over-allotment option, the underwriters have the option to purchase up to 150,000 shares from Richard M. Brooks and up to an additional 206,250 shares from Brentwood-Zumiez Investors, LLC.
-In the event that the underwriters' over-allotment option is exercised in full, then Richard M. Brooks will offer 150,000 shares and the number of shares being offered by Brentwood-Zumiez Investors, LLC will increase by 206,250 shares, and the number of shares beneficially owned by Richard M. Brooks and Brentwood-Zumiez Investors, LLC after this offering will decrease to 2,106,512 shares and 804,545 shares, respectively, or 15.7% and 6.0%, respectively, of the shares to be outstanding immediately after this offering based on shares outstanding as of July 30, 2005.
+Pursuant to the over-allotment option, the underwriters have the option to purchase up to 100,000 shares from Richard M. Brooks and up to an additional 177,500 shares from Brentwood-Zumiez Investors, LLC.
+In the event that the underwriters' over-allotment option is exercised in full, then Richard M. Brooks will offer 100,000 shares and the number of shares being offered by Brentwood-Zumiez Investors, LLC will increase by 177,500 shares, and the number of shares being offered by Brentwood-Zumiez Investors, LLC will increase by 177,500 shares, and the number of shares being offered by Brentwood-Zumiez Investors, LLC will increase by 177,500 shares, and the number of shares beneficially owned by Richard M. Brooks and Brentwood-Zumiez Investors, LLC after this offering will decrease to 2,156,512 shares and 1,333,295 shares, respectively, or 16.0% and 9.9%, respectively, of the shares to be outstanding immediately after this offering based on shares outstanding as of July 30, 2005.
 As used in this prospectus, the term "selling shareholders" means, when used with reference to the shareholders selling in this offering, Thomas D. Campion, the Campion Foundation, Richard M. Brooks and Brentwood-Zumiez Investors, LLC, or any of them, as the context requires.